Configure a fake motor

 Test the motor

-Once your motor is configured and your robot is connected, go to the Control tab and click on the motor’s drop-down panel.
+Once your motor is configured and your machine is connected, go to the CONTROL tab and click on the motor’s dropdown panel.
 Use the buttons to try turning your motor forwards or backwards at different power levels and notice how the Position number changes.

 Have questions, or want to meet other people working on robots?
 Join our Community Discord.